signforall/ssl2025/index.md

 ## License and Citation

-Please adhere to the license guidelines provided Creative Commons Attribution-NonCommercial (CC BY-NC).
-When using this dataset in your research, kindly cite the dataset paper once published.
+Please follow the licensing terms of Creative Commons Attribution-NonCommercial (CC BY-NC).
+When utilizing this dataset in your research, remember to cite the dataset paper once it is published.

 <html lang="en">
 <head>
   <meta charset="UTF-8">